SchoolRonald/QBE-Project-Website/README.md

 - `url`: Optional external profile link
 - `image`: Optional profile photo that shold be placed in `src/assets` (if omitted, initials will be shown)

+## Theming

+- Theme definitions live in `src/config/themes.js`
+- Each theme maps to CSS custom properties; use the `ThemeSwitcher` component (top-right of nav) to preview
+- Default theme is `auricCore`, inspired by the club gold + cyan palette

-## Notes
+## Technical Notes

-- This is a simple single-page Svelte app using hash-based routing for ease of demo.
+- Single-page Svelte app using hash-based routing (`src/stores/router.js`), so it can host on any static server without custom rewrites
-- The contact form is a demo (no backend).
-I can add a real backend (Netlify functions, Formspree, or your preferred endpoint) if you want.
+- Contact form is a placeholder—connect it to Netlify Functions, Formspree, etc., if needed
-- Logo and illustration are simple SVGs included in `src/assets`.
-We can replace them with specific images/logos you prefer.
+- Assets (images) live in `src/assets`;